terramate-io/terramate-docs/cloud/profile/account-linking.md

   [Slack App integration](../integrations/slack.md) can send you direct messages about failed deployments or detected drift that is owned by you.

-Account linking can be done in the [profile section](./index.md) of your Terramate Cloud account.
-It's recommended to link the accounts for all third-party platforms used with Terramate Cloud.
+You can link your accounts in the [profile section](./index.md) of your Terramate Cloud account.
+We recommend linking all third-party platforms you use with Terramate Cloud.

 ![Terramate Cloud Profile Account Linking](../assets/profile/terramate-cloud-profile-account-linking.png "Terramate Cloud Profile Account Linking")